dsc-courses/dsc40a-2021-fa/syllabus.md

 Grading for this class is not curved in the sense that the average is set at (say) a B+ and half of the class must receive a grade lower than that.
 If everyone does well and shows mastery of the material, everyone can receive an A (this would be awesome!).
 If no one does well (this is unlikely), then everyone can receive a C.

 Grading for this class is curved in the sense that we do not have a pre-defined mapping from homework and exam scores to a final GPA.
 There is no pre-determined score (e.g., 90% of all possible points) that earns an A or a B or a C or any other grade.
 To determine the final grade, we will ask questions like “Did this student master the material?”.
+With that said, grades will not be any stricter than the standard grading scale (where an A is a 93+, A- is 90+, etc).
+For instance, the threshold for an "A" will never be higher than 93%.

-Try your best not to worry about them, and we'll reciprocate by being fair and lenient.
-We're in this together 😎. -->
+Try your best not to worry about them, and we'll reciprocate by being fair.
+We're in this together 😎.

+---

+## Support 🫂

+### Accommodations

+Students requesting accommodations for this course due to a disability or current functional limitation must provide a current Authorization for Accommodation (AFA) letter issued by the Office for Students with Disabilities (OSD).
+This AFA letter should be shared with the instructor and the Data Science OSD Liaison, who can be reached at [dscstudent@ucsd.edu](mailto:dscstudent@ucsd.edu).
+Please contact us by the end of Week 3 to make sure we can arrange accommodations as needed.

+### Diversity and Inclusion

+We are committed to creating an inclusive learning environment in which individual differences are respected and all students feel comfortable.
+If you have any suggestions as to how we could create a more inclusive setting, please let us know.
+We also expect that you, as a student in this course, will honor and respect your classmates, abiding by the [UCSD Principles of Community](https://ucsd.edu/about/principles.html).
+Please understand that others’ backgrounds, perspectives and experiences may be different than your own, and help us to build an environment where everyone is respected and able to thrive.

 ---